-The day the alien failed to maintain status may be determined by a DHS officer.
+20 The day the alien failed to maintain status may be determined by a DHS officer.
 For example, an F, J, or M nonimmigrant may fail to maintain status if he or she no longer is pursuing the course of study or the authorized activity before completing his or her course of study or program, or engages in unauthorized activity.
 An F, J, or M nonimmigrant also may fail to maintain his or her status if the alien remains in the United States after having completed the course of study or program (including any authorized practical training plus authorized grace period, as outlined in 8 CFR 214.2).
 Additionally, an F, J, or M nonimmigrant who is admitted for a date certain on his or her Form I-94, Arrival/Departure Record and remains in the United States beyond that date may fail to maintain his or her status.
-In accordance with 8 CFR 103.2(b)(16), if an adverse decision will result from a DHS officer's inadmissibility determination under INA 212(a)(9)(B) or INA 212(a)(9)(C)(i)(I) and that determination is based on start accruing unlawful presence based on that failure on August 9, 2018, 24 unless the alien had already started accruing unlawful presence on the earliest of the following:
+In accordance with 8 CFR 103.2(b)(16), if an adverse decision will result from a DHS officer's inadmissibility determination under INA 212(a)(9)(B) or INA 212(a)(9)(C)(i)(I) and that determination is based on derogatory information of which the alien is unaware, the officer generally will give the alien an opportunity to rebut that derogatory information.